pytroll/pytroll-collectors/doc/source/index.rst

     Defines variant through which data come in.
 Used how?

 level
     Data level.
-Used how?
+Some downstream scripts may expect to see this in the messages they receive.

 duration
     Duration of a granule in seconds (Warning: unit different compared to timeliness)

 orbit_type
     What type of orbit?
-Used how?
+Some downstream scripts may expect to receive this information through posttroll messages.

 nameserver
     Nameserver to use to publish posttroll messages.